Best Scuba Diving in Thailand: My 7 Favorite Dive Spots (2026)

 Sea turtle under water, best scuba diving in thailand

-Thailand’s coasts and islands, like Phuket, Koh Tao, and the Similan Islands, are popular nesting and feeding grounds for sea turtles, including green turtles and hawksbills.
+Thailand’s coasts and islands are popular for sea turtles, including green turtles and hawksbills.

 Top Dive Destinations in Thailand